-Full details about the Summer Intensive, including application instructions, accommodations, and program activities outside the classroom, will be posted here as soon as they are finalized for 2018.
+Full details about the Summer Intensive, including application instructions, accommodations, and program activities outside the classroom, will be posted here as soon as they are finalized.

 Questions about the program can be directed to